 What does a Perm do to your Hair?

 A strong permanent wave in your hair or a “perm” utilizes chemical substances to make your ordinarily straight hair curled or curved.
 In the process of creating a beach wave type of perm, the hair is inserted into the hair curlers and a particular chemical matter is implemented.
-This chemical substance destroys the natural hair bond which is known as disulfide bonds, which accommodate up together the hair’s keratin and, the protein that shapes up your hair.

 Your hair is now loose and free to adopt on the pattern of the curl.
 Another chemical substance known as the neutralizer (maximum times this is actually hydrogen peroxide) is appended to reverse the outcomes of the first chemical substance so that the waves stay seated.